katmore/webhook/README.md

      ```php
      $config['Secret'] = 'My Secret';
      ```
-     * leave the value of `$config['RepoPath']` empty to skip the repo update, or change it to the local system path to a repository to perform a `git update` on every 'push' Webhook event:
+     * leave the value of `$config['RepoPath']` empty to skip the repo update, or change it to the local system path of a repository to perform a `git update` on every 'push' Webhook event:

      ```php
      $config['RepoPath'] = '';